-Somewhere around the start of every new year, I like to gather together book recommendations that I’ve read or heard about that may be of interest to learning professionals.
-This list includes a wide range of books within and outside the industry.
-Many of these books were published in 2016 but at least one was published a few years ago.
+Somewhere around the start of every new year, I like to gather together recommendations of books for learning professionals that I’ve read or heard about that may be of interest to readers.
+This list includes a wide selection within and outside the industry.
 Feel free to add other recommendations in the Comments section below.

 1. Comedy Writing Secrets: The Best-Selling Guide to Writing Funny and Getting Paid for It, 3rd Edition by Mark Shatz and Mel Helitzer